somberdesign/PythonScripts/ReadSalesCsv/_readme.txt

 === Create a Movie Sales List ===

-0.9 Open google doc 'Movie List.txt'

 1. Download as CSV any Sales sheets that have changed.
 Save them in dir ~\ReadSalesCsv\Csv_Sales.
   ..Change the filename to match the following format: 0_Sales-DVDSales2021.csv.
   ..ALL sales CSVs must be in this dir - none of the info read from them is stored anywhere except the output file, below.
   ..You only need to replace ones that have changed.

-2. Put a current copy of 'Movie List.txt' in dir ~\ReadSalesCsv\Input .
+2. Create a new list of movies based on what files are on the drives
   a.
 Make a new list with "~\FileList\FileList.py".
-Use SmartList_*.txt.
+Use *_SmartList.txt.
   b.
+Copy new SmartList to ~\ReadSalesCsv\Input\ as "Movie List.txt"
+  c.
 Replace google doc SmartList.txt with the new one
-  c.
+  d.
 Copy *_SmartList_Full to the DVD machine at c:\Users\rgw3\PythonScripts\SearchToBrowser\ as SmartlistFull.txt

 3. Execute ReadSalesCsv.py.
 This reads data from the csvs and puts it into \Output\SalesData.py.